 Free WiFi is available along the waterfront between the Westpac Stadium and Waitangi Park, so if you have a laptop or smartphone you can check your email (or this website).

 Follow the Quay with the water’s edge on your left.
 Keep an eye out for the “Lobster Loos” – a pair of red tentacle like facilities, part artwork, part toilet.
 You will soon reach Queen’s Wharf with its bars and restaurants.
-Just past Shed 5, a short detour to your right will take you to The New Zealand Academy of Fine Arts, open to the public and housed in one of many historic heritage buildings, as is the Wellington Museum of City & Sea, next door.
+Just past Shed 5, a short detour to your right will take you to The New Zealand Academy of Fine Arts, open to the public and housed in one of many historic heritage buildings, as is the Wellington Museum, next door.
 This is an excellent place to learn more about Wellington’s maritime history, and features an excellent film and permanent display of the Wahine’s sinking.
 Alongside the Chicago Bar is Plimmer’s Ark Gallery, which offers a fascinating insight into the 1855 earthquake and the reclamation of Te Aro flat.
 Plimmer’s Ark, the remains of the sailing ship Inconstant, is undergoing conservation in the gallery.
 The ship was rediscovered in 1997 under the Old Bank Arcade on Lambton Quay.

 A few minutes further along the waterfront, where the ‘rip-rap’ begins (the large rocks piled up to protect the coast from erosion) sits Frank Kitts Park, named after a former Wellington mayor, and home to the mast of the Wahine, along with various sculptures and memorials.
 If you’re passing on the hour, check out the Wind Whirler, conceived by Len Lye.
 Here you can also pick up the Wellington Writers Walk, which runs between here and Chaffers Marina, further along the Great Harbour Way – look out for text sculptures along the waterfront, each quoting one of the many writers who have, at some time, made Wellington their home.
 To undertake the entire Writers Walk, obtain an interpretive map from the website or the Wellington Visitor Centre.